Faster Product Development. A Roadmap to Your Next Successful Product.

 - Technical and market risk

-It is at this stage where the target market, target audience (Personas) and target customers are proposed.
+It is at this stage where the target market, target audience (including Personas) and target customers are proposed.
 If the product goes through distribution, then the distributors are included as customers in this ideation step.
 Idea screening is performed in this phase.

 Sometimes mockups are used to obtain early feedback on product market fit.
 These mockups can be primitive, for example paper prototypes are commonly used to get early feedback from test marketing.
 If this is an incremental product, then concept design can begin.
 For breakthrough products, the team may consider simulations to get user feedback.
 The newer the product category is to the company, the more concept testing is required.
 The basic goal of product discovery techniques is to ensure that the ideas are good and will satisfy customers.